isabella232/magento-learn.en/help/free-video-library/how-to-change-your-store-url-in-magento-2.md

 ---
 title: How to change your store URL in Magento 2
-Description: In this short video just following simple steps you will know how to change your store URL in Magento 2.
+Description: Changing your store URL in Magento 2
 feature: Landing Pages
 topics:
 kt: 100000